Maruf8055/Drone-Project-Dashboard/README.md

 Screenshots
 Future Improvements
 Project Goals
-# The primary objectives of this project are:#
+# Objectives:
 To create an easy-to-use Excel dashboard for visualizing KPIs.
 To track project progress, budget, and task completion effectively.
 To provide stakeholders with a quick, visual summary of performance metrics.
-Features
+# Features:
-# Interactive Excel Dashboard:#
+Interactive Excel Dashboard:
 A single Excel file containing various KPI charts.
 # Gantt Chart:#
 Tracks project phases and timelines visually.